How to Optimize Your Website for Better SEO

 Once you’ve identified your target keywords, strategically incorporate them into your website’s content, meta tags, and URLs.

-2. Optimize On-Page Elements
+2. Optimize On-Page SEO Elements

-3. Improve Website Speed
+3. Improve Website Speed and Performance

 Page speed is a critical ranking factor for search engines like Google.
 A slow-loading website can lead to higher bounce rates and lower rankings.

-How to Boost Page Speed:
+How to Boost Website Speed:

 - Use tools like Google PageSpeed Insights or GTmetrix to identify performance issues.